IntQuant/noita_entangled_worlds/README.md

 [<img src="https://img.shields.io/liberapay/patrons/bgkillas.svg?logo=liberapay">](https://liberapay.com/bgkillas/) for one of the 2 devs, the other dev does not have the means for donations due to his residence

-Noita Entangled Worlds is an experimental mod for Noita that aims to make a true coop multiplayer possible.
+Noita Entangled Worlds is an online true coop multiplayer mod.

 What is synced as of now:
  - Players, their positions, health, perks and inventories